HotswapProjects/HotswapAgent/README.md

 ========================

 ### OsgiEquinox / Eclipse RCP
-OsgiEquinox plugin provides hotswap support for Eclipse plugin development in Eclipse RCP (Do not confuse it with common Eclipse development!).
+OsgiEquinox / Eclipse plugin provides hotswap support for Eclipse plugin or Eclipse platform development (Do not confuse it with common development in Eclipse!).
-For hotswap in RUNTIME you will need to setup following options (debuggee Eclipse instance):

-hotswap-agent.properties:

-    extraClasspath=[your_development_classpath/]

-eclipse.ini:
+Following options should be setup in eclipse.ini for debugee Eclipse instance:

+     # use application classloader for the framework
     -Dosgi.frameworkParentClassloader=app
-    -Dosgi.dev=[your_development_classpath/]
+     # development classpath that is added to each plugin classpath
+    -Dosgi.dev=[extra_classpath]
+     # use dcevm as JVM
     -XXaltjvm=dcevm
+     # enable hotswapagent
     -javaagent:PATH_TO_AGENT/hotswap-agent.jar

-For hotswap while dubugging eclipse instance from another eclipse instance you will need to use the same RUNTIME option and additionaly use the following DEBUG options:

-hotswap-agent.properties:
+     # enable remote debugging on port 8000
+    -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=8000

+extra_classpath points to directory with compiled classes.
+When a new class is compiled it is sent by remote debugger to HotswapAgent.
+HotswapAgent stores this file into extra_classpath directory.

+It is also necessary to setup following hotswap-agent.properties:

+    extraClasspath=[extra_classpath]
     osgiEquinox.debugMode=true

-eclipse.ini

-    -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=8000

-then connect the debugger to port 8000 and happy hotswapping!
+then connect the IDE debugger (eclipse, netbeans or idea) to port 8000 and happy hotswapping!

-HotswapAgent writes all new/modified classes to extraClasspath in the DEBUG mode, so there is no need to manually copy them.

 Credits
 =======